 Take into consideration that consults or free agents usually work on their own and may have nobody else to cover for them in case of an emergency or vacation, compared to an agency, where there’s always a specialist on call, without putting your business at risk.

-This approach offers several benefits, such as minimal personal investment of time and effort in actually managing your PPC account.
+Working with a PPC agency offers several benefits, such as minimal personal investment of time and effort in actually managing your PPC account.

 Agencies can also boast many years of experience in PPC account management, making them trustworthy partners who can offer expert advice and guidance.